Get a Visa for Chile: a step-by-step guide for foreigners relocating to Chile

 Servicio de Migraciones: get the visa

 In Chile, the process is long, between 3 to 6 months in total.
-For all types of visas, you must apply online on the website of the immigration service before coming to Chile, except if you have a family link with a Chilean or a permanent resident foreigner, in which case you can apply after arriving in Chile as a tourist.
+For all types of visas, you must apply online on the immigration service website before coming to Chile, except if you have a family link with a Chilean or a permanent resident foreigner, in which case you can apply after arriving in Chile as a tourist.

 The steps